-Pass count Specify a particle of the relevant of the rele nt event occurs when the event condition is met as many times as the spec- - Default 1 Modifying Directly enter from the keyboard.
+Pass count Specify a pass count.
+The relevant event occurs when the event condition is met as many times as the spe ified pass count.
+Default 1 Modifying Directly enter from the keyboard.
 Available values 1 to 65535 in decimal number